grantchen/chrome_store_search/README.md

 ```

 ### Usage
-It can works on ruby > 2.0.
+It can work on ruby > 2.0.

 ```ruby